hungkienluu/wgo-hung/README.md

 wgo-hung
 ========

-wgo-hung for sencha touch 2
+What's Going On Mobile App Using sencha touch 2